Board of Directors: Members

 As the current President of the Professional Staff Organization at St. Joseph’s Health Care London, he has Board responsibilities as well as being a member of the Resource Planning & Audit Committee and Medical Advisory Committee for St. Joseph’s Health Care, London.

-Paul is a member of the Board of Directors of St. Joseph’s Health Care Foundation.
-Paul is the Foundation’s representative on the Board of Directors for St. Joseph’s Health Care London.
-Paul is a Senior Associate in the Innovation Policy Lab, Munk School of Global Affairs, University of Toronto, and an Advisory Board Member to the Translational Health Graduate Program at the University of Toronto Faculty of Medicine.
-Paul is a graduate of TRIUM, an integrated Global EMBA graduate degree program issued jointly by the London School of Economics (UK), New York University, and HEC School of Management (Paris, France).
-Paul also holds an HBA from the Richard Ivey School of Business at Western University.
+Paul is also a Senior Associate in the Innovation Policy Lab, Munk School of Global Affairs, UofT, and an Advisory Board Member to the Translational Health Graduate Program at the UofT Faculty of Medicine.
+Paul is alumni of the TRIUM program, an integrated Global EMBA graduate degree issued by the London School of Economics (UK), New York University, and HEC School of Management (France).
+Paul also holds an HBA from the Richard Ivey School of Business.
+Paul is the Foundation Board representative to the St. Joseph’s Health Care Board of Directors.

 Mary Gillett is a Lecturer in the Managerial Accounting and Control group at the Ivey Business School and a past Faculty Director of the HBA Program.
 She has a BA in Business Administration from Western University.
 She earned her CPA designation with Clarkson Gordon (now Ernst & Young).
 In 2011, Mary was elected a Fellow of the Institute of Chartered Professional Accountants of Ontario in recognition of her career achievements as well as service to the community and the profession.